JonKPowers/horses/readme.md

 slower than races run at more pleasant temperatures.
 This made intuitive sense to me that it would be harder to perform a vigorous activity like running when it's hot than when it's cool.

-As it turns out, I was generally wrong: There doesn't seem to be any general pattern of cooler temperatures resulting in faster final times.
-If anything, the mean final times generally seem to be faster at higher temperatures, particularly with shorter race distances.
-That said, the slow outlier times do tend to show up more frequently at the high temperatures, but this could be for any number of reasons not directly related to the temperature.
-One interesting feature in the visualization is there seems to be a band of moderate temperatures [______________] that are producing times that tend to be a little slower than at extreme cold or hot temperatures.
+It seems I was wrong.
+The visualizations don't show any general pattern of cooler temperatures resulting in faster final times.
+If anything, the mean final times seem to get faster as temperatures increase.
+That said, the slowest outlier times do tend to show up more frequently at high temperatures, but this could be for any number of reasons not directly related to the temperature.
+One interesting feature that shows up in the visualization is that there seems to be a band of moderate temperatures [______________] that produce times that tend to be a little slower than at extreme cold or hot temperatures.
 One possible explanation for this is that many breeding and training operations are either in Canada (with generally cold temperatures) or in the southern United States (with generally hot temperatures).
-As a result, particular horses may be predisposed or trained to work in either a particularly warm or particularly cool climate and gives its best performances there rather than in more moderate climates.
+As a result, individual horses may be predisposed and/or trained to run in either particularly warm or particularly cool climates and will give its best performances there rather than in more moderate climates.
+Some examples:

 ![5.5 Furlong Times](images/5.5_furlongs.png)
 ![6 Furlong Times](images/6_furlongs.png)